karndeep20047-design/EDWS-GProject/screencast/readme.md

-This folder contains the link to the hosted video (YouTube)
+This folder contains the link to the hosted video (YouTube).
+The URL is below;